-1.1 Fassatherm Bonded EPS External Wall Insulation Systems comprise grey and white EPS insulation boards that are adhesively fixed to the substrate wall, with supplementary mechanical fixings.
-After the boards have been secured to the wall, basecoat (prepared as described in section 1.2) is trowel-applied to the required thickness, and the reinforcing mesh is applied and fully embedded.
+1.1 Fassatherm Mechanically Fixed MW External Wall Insulation Systems comprise MW insulation boards that are mechanically fixed to the substrate wall, with supplementary adhesive.
+After the slabs have been secured to the wall, basecoat (prepared as described in section 1.2) is trowel-applied to the required thickness, and the reinforcing mesh is applied and fully embedded.
 After the reinforced basecoat has cured, primer is applied followed by the render finish.